jai-nithish/jai-nithish/README.md

 #### Bio:
 👋 **Hi there!
 I'm Jai Nithish**

-I'm a passionate developer with familiar with a variety of programming languages and tools.
+I'm a passionate developer familiar with a variety of programming languages and tools.
 I enjoy building applications that solve real-world problems, and I'm constantly exploring new technologies to expand my skill set.

 ### Portfolio :